 Electronic Data Interchange (EDI) is a standard for the electronic exchange of information between businesses using standard, machine-processable, structured data formats.

-Utilities and ESCO/Marketers will be required to comply with the above PSC's Orders regarding Case 98-M-0667 in order to continue retail access operations in the state.
+Utilities and ESCO/Marketers are required to comply with the PSC's Orders regarding Case 98-M-0667.

 - Has been an active participant in the EDI Collaborative and supports the direction

 - Has been Phase I certified by the PSC staff.

 - Has successfully completed Phase II testing, demonstrating the ability to conduct business using EDI over the Internet.

 - Has completed Phase III testing with many ESCO/Marketers.
 Interested parties can view information about and enroll in NYSEG’s testing process positions via our EDI Test Schedules.